Antonio Caño: Biography

 Caño was born in 1957 in Martos.
 After a brief spell working for the Agencia EFE, he joined El País at a young age, working at the newspaper's international area.
 A correspondent in Mexico and the United States, he was responsible for the editions for the Americas.

-He was appointed as editor-in-chief of El País on 4 May 2014, at the 38th anniversary of the newspaper.
+He was appointed editor-in-chief of El País on 4 May 2014, at the 38th anniversary of the newspaper.
 A protegè of Juan Luis Cebrián, El País founder and former editor-in chief, during his 4 year spell as editor, the newspaper's editorial line experienced a further swing towards right-leaning positions, at odds with the chiefly left-leaning readership base of the newspaper in Spain.
 By early 2018, after a steady decline in sales, his removal from the position of editor was reported; this was interpreted as an attempt to cater to the newspaper's traditional readership.
 Soledad Gallego-Díaz was announced as his successor in June 2018, in what it was interpreted as a left swing of the editorial line.